microsoft/msphpsql/README.md

 ## Take our survey

-Thank you for taking time to take our Febraury survey.
+Thank you for taking time to take our February survey.
 Let us know how we are doing and how you use PHP by taking our March pulse survey:

 <a href="https://www.surveymonkey.com/r/YDFJ23X"><img style="float: right;"  height="67" width="156" src="https://meetsstorenew.blob.core.windows.net/contianerhd/survey.png?st=2017-02-17T22%3A03%3A00Z&se=2100-02-18T22%3A03%3A00Z&sp=rl&sv=2015-12-11&sr=b&sig=DJSFoihBptSvO%2BjvWzwpHecf8o5yfAbJoD2qW5oB8tc%3D"></a>